Trampa de Amor: Album cover

 The album cover only featured Romeo and Lenny.
 This is because Henry and Mikey were late to the photo session due to getting stuck in train traffic.
 Elvin Polanco, who was in charge of the group at the time, mentioned this in an interview.
 He also mentioned that since the photo session was too expensive for them at the time, they did not have more money to pay the photographer for an extra hour.
 So he decided to only have the two members that were there.
 The other members agreed with the decision to release the production with only Romeo and Lenny on the cover because they were on the rush to release the album and the fact that they could not afford another photo session.
 Henry and Mikey were members of the group regardless of the album cover situation.

+2024 remaster

+From 1996 to 2023, the album was only available on physical CDs.
+It was later available online, but it was either uploaded by random people on YouTube or on pirated websites, meaning that they were not able to monetize it nor earn any money from it digitally.
+On January 18, 2024, Henry and Lenny announced that after 28 years, they would finally release the album on all major digital streaming platforms.
+The album was remastered and it was released the next day.
+Now that the album is available on these platforms, the group could now monetize all the songs and receive earnings from their streaming.